 There is no denying it – fur is cruel.
 85% of the fur industry’s skins come from animals living in captivity in factory fur farms, as Stella McCartney well knows.
-We love that whether she’s designing vegan shoes, clothes or bags, this vegetarian designer prioritises the welfare of the animals above all, but also points out that fur requires numerous toxic chemicals for preservation and dyeing, which can be extremely harmful for the natural environment and workers.
+We love that whether she’s designing vegan shoes, clothes or bags, this vegetarian designer prioritises the welfare of the animals above all.

-That being said, the decision to include faux fur in her own designs has not been without much debate – Stella didn’t want to encourage people to use real fur by making a ‘fur look’ chic.
-Ultimately, she concluded that by offering a luxury Fur-Free-Fur product that’s a great alternative to real fur, she could demonstrate that no animal ever needs to be harmed for fashion.
-She clearly placed a ‘Fur-Free-Fur’ label on the outside of faux fur garments, just in case anyone has any doubt about what the coats are really made from.
+That being said, the decision to include faux fur in her own designs has not been without much debate.
+Stella didn’t want to encourage people to use real fur by making a ‘fur look’ chic.
+Ultimately, she decided to put a ‘Fur-Free-Fur’ label on the outside of faux fur garments, just in case anyone has any doubt about what the coats are really made from.

-Lifelong animal lover Tiziano Guardini has created a wide variety of plant-based furs since he began his career as a fashion designer.
-He experiments with a plethora of unique materials, including hemp, straw and even pine needles, to create different ‘furry’ effects, and the results are quite remarkable.
+Lifelong animal lover Tiziano Guardini has created a wide variety of plant-based furs since he began his fashion career.
+He experiments with a plethora of unique materials, including hemp, straw and even pine needles, to create different ‘furry’ effects.
+The results are quite remarkable!
 His latest collection uses frayed denim to create a kind of Afghan shearling effect.